+- Pulsating Brake Pedal.
 Worn out or warped brake pads will cause this pulsating sensation when the driver presses the brake pedal, which will include vibrations going through the pedal

+- Car Pulling to Left or Right.
 This often indicates that the brake pads have worn out unevenly, which causes car to pull to one side or another.
 However this could indicate other issues with the car.
 Always replace brake pads in pairs.

+- Metal on Metal Grinding Noise.
 If you feel and hear metal on metal noise, you will need to replace the brake pads and the brake calipers immediately as this will effect stopping distance dramatically.

+- Clicking and Screech Noise.
 If you hear a clicking noise when presses the brake pedal, this indicates the brake pads need replacing.
 A screeching noise may also be heard that is high pitched from metal on metal.

+- Look at the Brakes.
 If you are worried, simply look at the brake pads.
 They should have plenty of meat as per the image below.
 I replaced the brake pads on the car below after the customer experienced metal on metal noise and sensation.
 They sure did get their money’s worth from those brake pads!

 If there are grooves in the brake disc, this reduces the amount of contact that the brake pad will have and will increase the stopping distance.
-Expect to replace the brake disc on every second or third brake pad replacement.
+Expect to replace the brake rotor on every second or third brake pad replacement.

 You will often hear cars have squeaky brakes, which does not always mean they need replacing.
 Squeaky brakes can be fixed by applying brake grease to the back of the brake pad (not the front or rotor), which prevent the squeaky noise from the caliper piston pressing against the brake pads.